VincentGarbonick/arch-wifi-wrapper/documentation/things_you_MUST_add.md

 ## extremely low prio
 1. "conneceted" label should display nothing if we don't have any active connection.
 We also just aren't generally handling dropped/reconnected stuff very well
 2. can you make it so all the .o files are put into a directory?
 That would be swell for the makefile.
 Maybe make your own makefile.
+3. some kind of debug flag so all of your console logs aren't superfluous